moritzebeling/kirby-svelte-kit/README.md

 and point your admin domain to `admin`.

 You can also host a pre-built version of your website on the same server.
 Run `npm run build`, upload the newly created `build` folder to your server as well and point your public domain to it.
 Note, that you will have to manually recompile your website in order to reflect any changes to the content.

+If you connect this repo to Netlify, everytime you push to the `main` branch, the frontend will be rebuilt using the current state of the content stored in Kirby.

 ## Configuration